makerLab314/Modelium-3D/README.md

   genuinely newest hits for a common term are minutes old and never appear in a relevance sample at all.
 - Sorting one global list by date or by likes hands the page to whichever site publishes most or counts highest.
-Before this, Newest gave MakerWorld 88% of the top 20 on every query in that sample.
+Before this, Newest gave The other famous site 88% of the top 20 on every query in that sample.

-MakerWorld is the exception on the first point: its search accepts `orderBy` as a field name and recognises `score`, `likeCount`, `downloadCount`, `collectionCount` and `printCount` — no date field at all, and an unknown value is ignored rather than rejected.
+The other famous site is the exception on the first point: its search accepts `orderBy` as a field name and recognises `score`, `likeCount`, `downloadCount`, `collectionCount` and `printCount` — no date field at all, and an unknown value is ignored rather than rejected.
 So Newest asks it for its most relevant hits